jump-dev/Dualization.jl/docs/src/manual.md

 \end{align}
 ```

-note that the sign in front of the `P` matrix can be changed because `w` is free and the only other term depending in `w` is quadratic and symmetric.
+note that, in the constraint, the sign in front of the `P` matrix can be changed because `w` is free and the only other term depending in `w` is quadratic and symmetric.
-The sign choice is interesting to keep the dual problem closer to the KKT conditions that reads as follows:
+The sign choice is interesting to keep the dual problem closer to the KKT conditions that reads as follows.

-\
+##### KKT

 * Primal Feasibility: